MatLis-Purple/Portfolio/README.md

 # 👋 Hi, I'm Mateusz Lisiecki

-**Data Analyst** with a background in life sciences and a growing focus on data-driven business decision-making.
-Currently enrolled in the **Data Analytics Career Accelerator at the London School of Economics**, where I work on real-world projects using Python, SQL, R, Tableau, and Excel.
+I'm a data analyst with a solid foundation in life sciences and a growing passion for data-driven business decision-making.
+I recently completed the **Data Analytics Career Accelerator** at the **London School of Economics**, where I worked on real-world projects using **Python, SQL, R, Tableau, and Excel**.

-With over a decade of experience in scientific research and field trial design, I'm passionate about transforming raw data into actionable insights that support smarter strategies.
+With over a decade of experience in scientific research and field trial design, I bring a unique perspective to data analysis—combining analytical rigor with a strategic mindset.
+I'm passionate about transforming complex datasets into clear, actionable insights that empower smarter, evidence-based decisions.

 ---